-Figure 6: Clinical Trials of Savolitinib in Kidney Cancer
+Current and Recent Clinical Trials of Savolitinib in Kidney Cancer

-Notes: PRCC = papillary renal cell carcinoma; RCC = renal cell carcinoma; Enrol. = enrollment; ASCO GU 2019 = the American Society of Clinical Oncology's 2019 Genitourinary Cancers Symposium; Savo. = savolitinib; TKI = tyrosine kinase inhibitor; VEGFR TKI refractory = resistant to prior VEGFR tyrosine kinase inhibitor treatment; MET + = MET amplification; Global = >2 countries; NCI = National Cancer Institute.
+Notes: RCC = renal cell carcinoma; ASCO GU 2020 = the American Society of Clinical Oncology's 2020 Genitourinary Cancers Symposium; VEGFR-TKI refractory = resistant to prior VEGFR tyrosine kinase inhibitor treatment; and Global = more than two countries.

-Papillary renal cell carcinoma is the most common of the non-clear cell renal cell carcinomas representing about 14% of kidney cancer.
-Approximately 403,300 new cases of kidney cancer were diagnosed globally in 2018, equating to about 56,500 cases of papillary renal cell carcinoma, with approximately half harboring c-Met driven disease.
+Papillary renal cell carcinoma is the most common of the non-clear cell renal cell carcinomas representing about 14% of kidney cancer, with approximately half estimated to harbor MET-driven disease.
 No targeted therapies have been approved specifically for papillary renal cell carcinoma, although modest efficacy in non-clear cell renal cell carcinoma has been reported in sub-group analyses of broader renal cell carcinoma studies of VEGFR (e.g., Sutent) and mammalian target of rapamycin (e.g., Afinitor) tyrosine kinase inhibitors, with objective response rates of <10% and median progression-free survival in first-line setting of four to six months and second-line setting of only one to three months (ESPN study, Tannir N. M. et al.).

-During an Australian Phase I study, our investigators noted positive outcomes among papillary renal cell carcinoma patients with a strong correlation to c-Met gene amplification status.
-Out of a total of eight papillary renal cell carcinoma patients in our Australia Phase I study who were treated with various doses of savolitinib, three achieved confirmed partial response (tumor measurement reduction of greater than 30%).
+During an Australian Phase I study, our investigators noted positive outcomes among papillary renal cell carcinoma patients with a strong correlation to MET gene amplification status.
+Out of a total of eight papillary renal cell carcinoma patients in our Australia Phase I study who were treated with various doses of savolitinib, three achieved confirmed partial response.
 A further three of these eight papillary renal cell carcinoma patients achieved stable disease, which means patients without partial response but with a tumor measurement increase of less than 20%.
-This aggregate objective response rate (the percentage of patients in the study who show either partial response or complete response) of 38% was very encouraging for papillary renal cell carcinoma, which has no effective approved treatments.
+This aggregate objective response rate of 38% was very encouraging for papillary renal cell carcinoma, which has no effective approved treatments.
 These responses were also durable as demonstrated by a patient who has been on the therapy for over 30 months and had tumor measurement reduction of greater than 85%.
-Importantly, the level of tumor response among these papillary renal cell carcinoma patients correlated closely with the level of c-Met gene amplification.
-The patients with consistent c-Met gene amplification across the whole tumor responded most to savolitinib, and with those patients with the highest level of c-Met gene amplification responding most to the treatment.
+Importantly, the level of tumor response among these papillary renal cell carcinoma patients correlated closely with the level of MET gene amplification.
+The patients with consistent MET gene amplification across the whole tumor responded most to savolitinib, and with those patients with the highest level of MET gene amplification responding most to the treatment.

-Recent data have emerged to show that papillary renal cell carcinoma responds to immunotherapy such as inhibitors of an immune checkpoint known as programmed cell death 1, or PD-1, used by cancer cells to avoid being attacked by the immune system.
+Recent data have emerged to show that papillary renal cell carcinoma responds to immunotherapy such as inhibitors of an immune checkpoint known as PD-1 used by cancer cells to avoid being attacked by the immune system.
 Preliminary data from the KEYNOTE-427 study (Cohort B) as presented by Merck & Co at the American Society of Clinical Oncology's 2019 Genitourinary Cancers Symposium showed objective response in treatment naïve papillary renal cell carcinoma patients treated with the PD-1 inhibitor Keytruda was 25%.
-In the broader kidney cancer setting, combinations of PD-1 or PD-L1 with targeted therapies that demonstrated single agent effect have demonstrated additive benefits.
-Early academic research suggests possible rationale for the synergistic effect of the PD-1/PD-L1 and MET combination could center around c-Met/HGF mobilization of neutrophils with immunosuppressive properties in T-cell inflamed tissues (Glodde et al., 2017, Immunity 47, 789-802).
+In the broader kidney cancer setting, combinations of PD-1 or PD-L1, with targeted therapies that demonstrated single agent effect have demonstrated additive benefits.